lakshug23/appmaverchain/README.md

 ## Solution

-MedChain provides a decentralized, transparent, and secure platform for managing pharmaceutical supply chains using blockchain technology.
+Maverchain provides a decentralized, transparent, and secure platform for managing pharmaceutical supply chains using blockchain technology.
 The system creates an immutable record of each drug's journey from manufacturer to patient, ensuring authenticity and enabling rapid identification of counterfeit products.

 ## Key Features